musculation

 1. Overtraining

 Like all other muscle groups, the abs require recovery phases to rebuild and strengthen.
-Working the abs every day can lead to excessive fatigue, limit muscle gains, and increase the risk of injury.
-Ideally, plan 2 to 3 sessions per week , alternating between abdominal exercises and core strengthening.
+Working your abs every day can lead to excessive fatigue, limiting muscle gains, and increasing the risk of injury.
+Ideally, you should plan 2 to 3 sessions per week , alternating between abdominal exercises and core strengthening.

 2. Poor execution